bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/python-resources.md

 The following is a modified version of a tutorial posted By: [InvisibleOne ](https://replit.com/@InvisibleOne)

-I would cite the original tutorial it’s self but at the time of this writing I can no longer find it on his repl.it profile and so the only reference I have are my own notes from following the tutorial when I first found it.
+I would cite the original tutorial it's self but at the time of this writing I can no longer find it on his repl.it profile and so the only reference I have are my own notes from following the tutorial when I first found it.

 ### 1. Adventure Story

 The first thing you need with an adventure story is a great storyline, something that is exciting and fun.
 The idea is, that at each pivotal point in the story, you give the player the opportunity to make a choice.
-First things first, let’s import the stuff that we need, like this:
+First things first, let's import the stuff that we need, like this:

 Now, we need some variables to hold some of the player data.

-Ok, now we have the player’s name and nickname, let’s welcome them to the game
+Ok, now we have the player's name and nickname, let's welcome them to the game

 Now for the story.
-The most important part of all stories is the introduction, so let’s print our introduction
+The most important part of all stories is the introduction, so let's print our introduction

-Now, we’ll give the player their first choice
+Now, we'll give the player their first choice

 There you have it, a pretty simple choose your own ending story.
 You can make it as complex or uncomplex as you like.

 ### 2. TEXT ENCODER

 Ever make secret messages as a kid?
 I used to.
-Anyways, here’s the way you can make a program to encode messages!
-It’s pretty simple.
-First things first, let’s get the message the user wants to encode, we’ll use input() for that:
+Anyways, here's the way you can make a program to encode messages!
+It's pretty simple.
+First things first, let's get the message the user wants to encode, we'll use input() for that:

 Now we need to split that string into a list of characters, this part is a bit more complicated.

 Now we need to convert the characters into code, well do this with a for loop:

-Once we’ve encoded the text, we’ll print it back for the user
+Once we've encoded the text, we'll print it back for the user

 And if you want to decode something, it is this same process but in reverse!